a building lined with strings of lightbulbs during a Christmas festival in Russia

 он отвлёк [on atVLYOK](he distracted)она отвлекла [aNA atvlikLA](she distracted)оно отвлекло [aNO atvlikLO](it distracted)они отвлекли[aNEE atvlikLEE](they distracted)

-• Some Russian verbs (and the verbs derived from them) have unique irregular forms in the past tense that can only be explained historically, for example:
+• Some Russian verbs (and the verbs derived from them) have unique forms in the past tense that can only be explained historically, for example:

 идти